An assortment of different faces

 Pregnancy, motherhood, and being a woman are deeply intertwined terms.
 However, for people who are transgender or whose gender is beyond the binary, these terms can be deeply unsettling.
 It is important to recognize that trans people and people who are beyond the gender binary can become pregnant, and they face unique challenges.

-Employers can support working parents by reducing unconscious bias and providing flexible work hours, childcare benefits, parental leave, and adoption assistance.
-This will aid in retaining team members long-term.
+Organizations can support working parents by reducing unconscious bias and providing flexible work hours, childcare benefits, parental leave, and adoption assistance.
+This will aid in retaining team members in the long term.

-According to the World Health Organization, one in four pregnancies ends in a miscarriage.
-More governments and workplaces are increasingly offering paid workplace leaves in the event of a miscarriage.
+According to the World Health Organisation, one in four pregnancies ends in a miscarriage.
+More governments and workplaces are increasingly offering paid workplace leave in case of a miscarriage.

 Military Experience

-Military experience refers to someone’s affiliation or background related to the armed forces of a country.
-An active-duty military personnel is someone who works for the military full time, may live on a military base, and can be deployed by the military.
-On the other hand, a veteran is someone who previously served in their country’s military.
-Members of the military can participate in various capacities across the armed forces, such as in the army, navy, and airforce.
-The Department of Defense in the U.S. is the largest employer in the world
+Military experience refers to someone’s affiliation or background related to a country's armed forces.
+An active-duty military personnel works for the military full time, may live on a military base, and can be deployed by the military.
+Alternatively, a veteran is someone who previously served in their country’s military.
+Military members can participate in various capacities across the armed forces, such as in the army, navy, and air force.
+The Department of Defense in the United States (US) is the largest employer in the world.

-Organizations should recognize the dignity and courage of military personnel, but never equate this appreciation to glorifying toxic forms of nationalism, imperialism, xenophobia, or violence.
+Organizations can recognize the dignity and courage of military personnel but never equate this appreciation to glorifying toxic forms of nationalism, imperialism, xenophobia, or violence.

-Some veterans possess physical injuries related to their service that resulted in different medical conditions and disabilities.
+Some veterans possess physical injuries related to their service that result in different medical conditions and disabilities.
 Other veterans can struggle with mental health-related challenges such as Post-Traumatic Stress Disorder (PTSD) and increased risk of self-harm.
 Some people with military experiences have lost close friends and comrades in service and struggle with the grief associated with these tragedies.
-Sexual violence is also more common in the military with nearly one in four women in the U.S. military reporting these experiences and Canada reporting a number of high profile instances of sexual misconduct
+Sexual violence is also more common in the military, with nearly one in four women in the United States (US) military reporting these experiences and Canada reporting a number of high-profile instances of sexual misconduct.

 Military veterans can offer a range of value adds to a team.
 For example, some military veterans have specific cross-cultural expertise due to being deployed internationally and trained in specific languages.
-There are a number of resources available to help employers better understand how military skills are relevant to a specific role, such as Handshake 2 Hire and CareerOneStop.
+Several resources are available to help organizations better understand how military skills are relevant to a specific role, such as Handshake 2 Hire and CareerOneStop.

 Size